-The Company's Chief Compliance Officer has the responsibility to monitor regulatory changes in the relevant jurisdictions and compliance with applicable existing laws, including regulatory reporting and public disclosure requirements.
-The Chief Compliance Officer monitors compliance with organizational policies and procedures and adherence to the Company's Code of Ethics.
+The Head of Compliance has the responsibility to monitor regulatory changes in the relevant jurisdictions and compliance with applicable existing laws, including regulatory reporting and public disclosure requirements.
+The Head of Compliance monitors compliance with organizational policies and procedures and adherence to the Company's Code of Ethics.
 All violations of the risk matrix are reported to the Board on a timely basis.